 Creators taking part in Junk Kouture 2023 – 2024 will be entered into the competition that is relevant to them and where they live.
 From this, the City Finalists will progress to one Junk Kouture World Final from which various award winners will be selected.

 We anticipate that live events will take place across all territories in 2023.
-However, we reserve the right to offer an alternative event if deemed necessary.
+Information regarding venues is also subject to change as we finalise plans in each market.
+Latest information relating to your territory will be provided to you when plans are confirmed.
+However, should live events not take place, we reserve the right to offer an alternative if deemed necessary.

 2. EDUCATOR REGISTRATION